NextronSystems/analysis-cockpit-manual/usage/typical-pitfalls.rst

 :ref:`usage/typical-pitfalls:ElasticSearch Index Locked Due to Low Free Disk Space` for a how-to.

 Deleting the files given above should be enough to resume operation.
-If the disk on your ASGARD Analysis Cockpit is full because of growing data over time, the disk space should be increased.
+If the disk on your Analysis Cockpit is full because of growing data over time, the disk space should be increased.
 If that is not an option you can delete old scans as described in section :ref:`Potentially Unneeded / Dated Files<usage/maintenance:Potentially Unneeded / Dated Files>`.